The Rationale for Stacking Red Light and NAD+ IVs

 Sample Weekly Schedule

-- Thursday: Resume RLT to support post-infusion metabolic activity.
+- Thursday: Resume RLT at a lower intensity to support post-infusion activity.

-While both therapies are generally considered low-risk for healthy individuals, the combination requires professional oversight.
+While generally considered low-risk for healthy populations, this combination involves medical-grade procedures that require professional screening.

 Who Should Avoid This Stack?